leighpoulier/portfolio/README.md

 Tablet|550 - 999 pixels
 Desktop|1000px and greater

 The website was developed in pure HTML and CSS, using VS Code, and tested with Google Chrome and Mozilla Firefox for desktop, iOS and Android.
+It is deployed on Github Pages.

 ### Theme